mariotalavera/cloud_dw_runaround/README.md

 - Had I figured out how to create Snowflake Materialized Views from Databricks, there would be no need to split analysis into multiple scripts.

-- Not being able to generate an access token in Databricks, for Snowflake authentication, means we are sending username and password instead.
+- Not being able to generate an access token in Databricks means we are sending username and password to Snowflake instead.

 - **Nordwoods Airlines - SQL Validation** notebook was used to validate the results obtained from analysis.

 - **Northwoods Airlines - Prep** notebook contains intermin results from data in Databricks.
-Commenting these would make execution time for **Step 2** would be much faster.
+Commenting these would make execution time for **Step 2** much faster.

 - A preliminary dashboard was done in Snowflake.